-A. Honor Modules.

-Faculty must be preapproved to teach honors courses and honors modules.
-The following process will be used to select the Faculty:

-- i.
-Faculty will submit a course proposal to the Honors Council. - ii.
+- A. Honor Modules.
+Faculty must become certified to teach honors courses and honors modules.
+The certification process consists of Faculty completing approved College workshops and agreeing to participate in ongoing activities.
+The agenda and length of the certification training will be determined by the Provost in collaboration with UFFTCC.
+The following process will be used to select the Faculty: - i.
+Only Honors certified faculty may submit a course proposal to the Honors Council. - ii.
 The Honors Council will review all proposals and a make a recommendation to the Associate Vice President for Academic Affairs. - iii.
-The Associate Vice President for Academic Affairs will make the final selection and determine the course release date in consultation with the Dean
+The Associate Vice President for Academic Affairs will make the final selection and determine the course release date in consultation with the Dean.